-Contributions will be sought to meet the policies in the Neighbourhood Plan.
+Contributions will be sought to provide necessary infrastructure in accordance with Policy FNP32 in this Plan.

 Policy FNP14 f) West of Switchback Lane, Rowledge (Gross Area: 2.3ha.
 Approximate density: 5dph.
 Approximate capacity: 10 dwellings)

 An informal low density development should respect the woodland setting and treed site.
 The northern part of the site should be very low density.
 Design should be in keeping with Mayfield estate with a mix of designs and enhance the character of the area.
 Maximum height for new homes should be single or two storeys.